Producer Company in India

-Further, the Producer Company must deal primarily with the produce of its active Members and is allowed to carry on any of the following activities by itself or through other entities – on behalf of the members.
+Further, the Producer Company must deal primarily with the produce of its active Members and must allow to carry on any of the following activities by itself or through other entities – on behalf of the members.

-- processing including preserving, drying, distilling, brewing, vinting, canning and packaging of produce of its Members;
+- processing including preserving, drying, distilling, brewing, vinting, canning and packaging of the produce of its Members;

 - manufacture, sale or supply of machinery, equipment or consumables mainly to its Members;